Technical Analysis Options Crypto Ind Markets

 Reversal Indicator

-Overbought zone: RSI above 70 means prices have risen too much in a short span of time.
+Overbought zone: Relative Strength Index above 70 means prices have risen too much in a short span of time.
 This momentum is unsustainable and prices tend to take a pause or reverse.

 The opposite is true for the oversold zone which is when the RSI is below 30.